Olympus E-400 vs Panasonic S1R

 The Panasonic S1R has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The E-400 writes its imaging data to Compact Flash or xD Picture cards, while the S1R uses SDHC or XQD cards.
+The E-400 writes its imaging data to Compact Flash or xD Picture cards, while the S1R uses SDXC or XQD cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-400 and Panasonic Lumix DC-S1R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.